ufal/neuralmonkey/docs/source/overview.rst

 The dataset series can be used to create a *vocabulary*.
-A vocabulary represents an indexed set of tokens and provides functionality for converting lists of tokenized sentences into matrices of the tokens indices and vice versa.
+A vocabulary represents an indexed set of tokens and provides functionality for converting lists of tokenized sentences into matrices of token indices and vice versa.
 Vocabularies are used by encoders and decoders for feeding the provided series into the neural network.

-The model itself if defined by *encoders* and *decoders*.
+The model itself is defined by *encoders* and *decoders*.
 Most of the TensorFlow code is in the encoders and decoders.
 Encoders are parts of the model which take some input and compute a representation of it.
 Decoders are model parts that produce some outputs.
 Our definition of encoders and decoders